SB 1142: Digital Dignity Act.

 Enacted

-The Digital Dignity Act would require a product, service, internet website, or application that is both a generative AI tool and a large online platform that allows users to create a digital replica of other individuals to implement and maintain a mechanism by which users can revoke access to their digital replica created by other people using the large online platforms generative AI tool at any time, as prescribed.
+The Digital Dignity Act would require a product, service, internet website, or application large online platform that is both includes a generative AI tool, as defined, and a large online platform that allows provides users with the functionality to create a digital replica of other individuals to implement and maintain provide a mechanism by which users can revoke access to their for individuals to report content that violates the platforms terms of service or a provision of law relating to the individuals digital replica created by other people using the large online platforms generative AI tool at any time, and to submit to the large online platform any certified court order or judgment ordering the removal of any content involving the individuals digital replica on the platform or finding that content involving the individuals digital replica was defamatory, fraudulent, or any other form of image appropriation not permitted by law, as prescribed.
+Upon receipt of the court order or judgment, the act would require the large online platform to remove the digital replica and make reasonable efforts to identify and remove any known identical copies.
 The act would authorize a city attorney or the Attorney General to bring a civil action to enforce these provisions and to seek a specified civil penalty and injunctive relief.
 The act would require a generative AI tool provider to maintain, for no less than 90 days, records sufficient to allow compliance with a court order issued pursuant to a civil action by the city attorney or Attorney General, as prescribed.